DougBurke/chandraobs/notes/display.md

 (provide nice top-level views), but is there a place for some form of faceted browser?

- - when viewing a proposal, can use the jointwith field to determine whether this is an "outside" proposal - e.g.
-   /proposal/15700897 is a HST proposal which asked for joint Chandra time.

- - Can I use the matched name for an observation as the search label in the scheduel view, so that it will group the same object together?
+ - Can I use the matched name for an observation as the search label in the schedule view, so that it will group the same object together?
 It would likely require adding in extra DB queries in makeSchedule.